Natdanait/U.S.-Trade-DataWareHouse-Project/DataWarehouse_Architecture.md

 ## 1️⃣ Executive Summary & Core Objectives

-The **U.S. Trade Data Warehouse Project** establishes a unified, scalable platform for advanced analysis of U.S. international trade flows, leveraging official monthly data from the **U.S. Census Bureau (FT900 series)**.
+The **U.S. Trade Data Warehouse Project** establishes a unified, scalable platform for advanced analysis of U.S. international trade flows, leveraging official monthly data from the **U.S. Census Bureau **.
 The system is hosted on **Google BigQuery**, with pipeline orchestration managed by **Google Colaboratory** scripts.

 ### Core Objectives